Timnath-heres: Location

 Conder & Kitchener of the Palestine Exploration Fund, steering clear of committing themselves to pinpointing the position of the biblical Timnath-heres in either Kifl Haris or Khirbet Tibnah, mention only the classical references to the place Thamnatha / Thamna (as in Pliny, Hist.
 Nat. v.
 14 and in The Jewish War 3.3.5), saying that this place is to be identified with the present ruin Tibneh (marked on sheet xiv), and that "some have identified it with Timnath-heres."

 During the first-century CE until its destruction, Thamna served as an administrative district (toparchy).

 Kifl Hares

 One possible location Timnath-heres has been identified with is the Palestinian village of Kifl Hares, located 6 kilometres west of Salfit in the West Bank.

 Khirbet Tibnah

 Another candidate is Khirbet Tibnah, located between Deir Nidham and Nabi Salih, east of the Israeli town of Shoham and near the settlement of Halamish.
 Various surveys have produced proof of habitation from the Bronze Age until the early Ottoman period, with various findings from the Iron Age and the Hasmonean, Roman, and Mamluk periods.
 The dig is led by Dvir Raviv, an archeologist who mapped the site in 2015.
 He made sketches of the location of tombs, assembled pottery shards and documented burial caves.
 The current excavation has unearthed a spear tip dated to the second century C.E. as well as pottery and coins.
+Under international law an occupying power is not permitted to carry out archaeological excavations except to preserve or rescue a site.